National Register of Historic Places listings in Sagadahoc County, Maine

 This is a list of the National Register of Historic Places listings in Sagadahoc County, Maine.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Sagadahoc County, Maine, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 63 properties and districts listed on the National Register in the county.
+There are 64 properties and districts listed on the National Register in the county (one, the Androscoggin Swinging Bridge, is also in Cumberland County and is also listed at National Register of Historic Places listings in Cumberland County, Maine).
 One property was once listed, but has since been removed.